hmlendea/sokogrump/README.md

 # About

-SokoGrump is a Sokoban-style puzzle game, made as an open source remake of the old win32 game BoxWorld.
+SokoGrump is an open-sorce and cross-platform Sokoban-style puzzle game, developed as a remake of the old win32 game BoxWorld.

 It the features the Grumpy Cat trying to push all the crates in a werehouse to their storge locations, without getting stuck.